rcabido/lsedataset/README.md

 # lsedataset
 Spanish Sign Language dataset

-To run this project must install the Python libraries 'pytube' and 'BeautifulSoup'

-Instruction to run:
-  python crawler urlVideos.txt

 ## Getting Started

-This project will consist of the construction of a video data set, subtitles of sign language people and their corresponding poses
+This project will consist of the construction of a video data set, subtitles of sign language people and their corresponding poses.
+The [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose/) - The principal framework to detect the poses.

 ### Prerequisites